Meet Your Midwest Plant Healthcare Expert

 Midwest Regional Technical Manager

-In early 2018, Kevin joined the Arborjet team, accepting a position which supports both Arborjet and Ecologel products in the turf, ornamental, and golf markets; developing new business around the country; and providing technical knowledge to lawn care operation, landscape and all other sectors of the green industry.
+Rob has joined the Arborjet team as the new Midwest Regional Technical Manager.
+He will support both Arborjet and Ecologel products in the turf, ornamental, and golf markets; developing new business around the country and providing technical knowledge to lawn care operation, landscape and all other sectors of the green industry.

-Have you seen these pests on your turf?
+Have you seen these pests on your home?

 These pests have been causing destruction throughout the Mid-West.
 Arborjet offers environmentally responsible tree and plant care treatments that help to combat Emerald Ash Borer, Oak Wilt, Mites, Chlorosis, and More.